The Complete Guide to Peruvian Guinea Pigs!

 These cute guinea pigs are available in a wide range of coat colors, including:

-Guinea pigs, particularly Peruvian varieties, can have a single coloration known as "self" color, as well as bicoloration or even tricoloration.
-Since each breed has lengthy coats, the Peruvian guinea pig is commonly mistaken for the Silkie and the Coronet guinea pig, but they're all different!
-The long hair can make it a little tricky to differentiate them, but Peruvian guinea pigs definitely have some visual differences in their coat that set them apart.
+Guinea pigs, particularly Peruvian varieties, can have a single coloration known as "self" color, as well as bi-coloration or even tri-coloration.
+The Peruvian guinea pig is commonly mistaken for the Silkie and the Coronet guinea pig breeds, as all three breeds have lengthy coats, but they're all different!
+The long hair can make it a little tricky to differentiate them, but Peruvian guinea pigs definitely have some visual distinctions in their coats that set them apart.

 Peruvian Fur Care